-Right to Buy or Acquire
+Right to Buy and Right to Acquire

 Right to Buy

 The Preserved Right to Buy scheme is available to customers who held secure tenancies with Chelmsford Borough Council, which were transferred to us when we took ownership in March 2002.
-If you’ve remained a customer in the same property since this date, you may be eligible.
-If you’re eligible, you’ll receive a discount off the market value of your home, depending on your length of tenancy, up to a maximum of £84,600.

 Example

-If you live in a three-bedroom house in Chelmsford valued at £350,000 and you qualify to receive the maximum discount of £84,600 you would pay £265,400 for your home.
+If you live in a three-bedroom house in Chelmsford valued at £350,000 and you qualify to receive the maximum discount of £38,000, you’d pay £312,000 for your home.

 Right to Acquire